http://web.mac.com/rv8apilot/iWeb/Trip%20Pictures/Santa%20Fe.html

 Finally, we drove the few miles into Los Alamos for tour through the free Bradbury Science Museum.
 This was all about the Manhattan Project, detailing the development of the atomic bomb.
 They did this in 27 months.
 Truly amazing stuff.

 Saturday we drove to Taos, about an hour and a half to the north.
 There we rented a couple of bikes at Gearing Up Bicycle Shop, another place with friendly, helpful folks.
 After biking for a couple of hours, we ate lunch then returned the bikes and toured the town on foot.
 There are lots of shops selling all sorts of tourist stuff.
 I picked up a couple of tee shirts and a dream catcher for my daughter.
+After this, we drove up to the Taos ski resort just to check it out.
+We rode up the one operating lift (ten bucks per person) and talked to a lady at one of the mountain side condo rentals about maybe coming here this winter.
+This looks like it would be fun to ski, although Taos lacks the high-speed deta chable lifts that I'm accustomed to in Park City, Vail and other bigger resorts.

 We wanted to tour the Taos Pueblo, but it was closed, so we drove down to the Taos airport where I talked to a very helpful FBO attendant named Gary about flying into Taos in the winter.
 With the right type of weather, and the possibility of heated hangar storage for Romeo Victor (fifty bucks per day), I might be able to swing it.